Portland, Oregon · AMA Chartered · EST. 1976

 "The purest form of flight."

-Calendar of Events About the Club
+Calendar of Events Join the Club

 What is R/C Soaring?